Like some other Connecticut cities (Hartford, CT, comes to mind), Bridgeport, Connecticut’s heyday was in the late 19th Century.

 What is the nicest part of Bridgeport CT?

-I’m partial to the Black Rock neighborhood of Bridgeport.
-The neighborhood straddles the Fairfield and Bridgeport border.
+As far as the nicest part of Bridgeport, I’m partial to the Black Rock neighborhood.
+The neighborhood straddles the Fairfield, CT and Bridgeport border.
 It is very walkable with cute shops and restaurants.
 It’s also where you’ll find the Saint Mary’s by the Sea park.

 What is a fun fact about Bridgeport CT?